docwho2/java-cdk-serverless-clamscan/README.md

 # Change to CDK directory for deployment
 cd cdk

-# Set whether you want to tag only INFECTED files only or set tag on all files (SCANING,CLEAN,ERROR,INFECTED,etc.)
+# Set whether you want to tag only INFECTED files only or set tag on all files (SCANNING,CLEAN,ERROR,INFECTED,etc.)
 export ONLY_TAG_INFECTED=true

+# Ensure cdk is bootstrapped and current (can skip if you know CDK is recently bootstrapped)
+cdk bootstrap

 # Deploy and set which buckets will be scanned
-#  You can also add --context addBucketPolicy="true", but be carefull if you have an existing policy, it will overwrite it.
+#  You can also add --context addBucketPolicy="true", but be careful if you have an existing policy, it will overwrite it.
 #  You can also deploy with no bucket names, just to deploy Lambda Container if you want to wire up S3 yourself (just "cdk deploy")
 cdk deploy --context bucketNames="bucketName1,bucketName2"
 ```